Advocacy

 Federal

 Since 1991, the federal Food and Drug Regulation under the Food and Drugs Act has prohibited the sale and distribution of raw milk in Canada.
 For many years, Canadians have asked Health Canada to reconsider this ban on unprocessed dairy.
-Letters from individual citizens, a 2016 federal petition read in Parliament, and inquiries by elected officials have all met with the same answer: Raw milk is too dangerous based on evidence of outbreaks in other jurisdictions.
+Letters from individual citizens, a 2016 federal petition read in Parliament, and inquiries by elected officials have all met with the same answer: Raw milk is too dangerous.

-In 2020 in response to a verbal inquiry from an MP on behalf of a constituent, a Health Canada official stated that no province had ever requested a change to the raw milk ban.
-Therefore, as part of its provincial lobbying efforts, CADA is asking provincial officials to tell Health Canada they do wish the federal ban to be lifted so provinces may regulate raw milk production and distribution themselves.
+In 2020, in response to a verbal inquiry from an MP on behalf of a constituent, a Health Canada official stated that no province had ever requested a change to the raw milk ban.
+Therefore, as part of our provincial lobbying efforts, CADA is asking provincial officials to tell Health Canada that the federal ban should be lifted so provinces may regulate raw milk production and distribution themselves.
+In the USA, access to raw milk is legislated at the state level and although the USA Federal Food and Drug Administration is strongly against raw dairy, individuals states are increasingly legalizing access for their citizens.
+This is because they look at this issue much more holistically that public health officials, and are accountable to their electorate.
+In addition to potential health risks, the consider other important factors such as: does the health risk justifies impinging on individual freedom; does legalization help farmers; and, does supporting local farmers improve food security in an environment where dairy farms are disappearing in some states all together as massive factory farms take over the USA dairy industry.

-In July 2023, with the help of two federal MPs (Nathaniel Erskine-Smith and Julie Dabrusin), CADA provided a package of information about the health benefits and safe production methods of raw dairy to the offices of newly appointed Minister MacAulay (Agriculture and Agri-Food) and Minister Holland (Health).
+In July 2023, with the help of two Toronto-based federal MPs (Nathaniel Erskine-Smith and Julie Dabrusin), CADA provided a package of information about the health benefits and safe production methods of raw dairy to the offices of newly appointed Minister Holland (Health).
 On December 8, 2023, CADA representatives met with a food safety policy advisor in the Minister's office.
-They were very interested and receptive to the information we shared and said they would help facilitate a meeting with the appropriate food safety advisor within Health Canada.
-As of March, 2024, we are waiting to hear when this meeting will take place.
+They were interested in the information we shared and said they would help facilitate a meeting with the appropriate food safety advisor within Health Canada.
+As of September, 2024, we are waiting to hear when this meeting will take place.
+We suspect that this is because they do not want to address this issue and are pressured to keep the status quo by the dairy industry and politicians who depend on the industry's support to get elected.

 Alberta